"Free" Trading Isn't Free. Here's What You're Actually Paying.

 This is called payment for order flow, or PFOF.
 The market maker pays your broker a small fee (fractions of a penny per share) for the right to execute your trade.
 In exchange, the market maker fills your order and earns the spread: the tiny difference between the price they buy the stock at and the price they sell it at.

 How much money are we talking about?
 In the first nine months of 2024 alone, the largest market maker paid over $940 million to retail brokers for their order flow.
-The biggest retail brokerage received over $1.4 billion in PFOF payments, primarily from options trading.
 These aren’t rounding errors.
-This is a multi-billion-dollar industry built on routing your trades.
+This is a multi-billion-dollar industry built entirely on routing your trades.

 Here’s the uncomfortable question: if the market maker is paying your broker for the privilege of executing your trade, and the market maker is making money on the spread... who’s on the other side of that equation?